1st Fighter Wing: Tactical Air Command

 On 1 August 1968, General William W. Momyer became commander of Tactical Air Command.
 While he devoted most of his attention to the pressing problems the command faced during the war in Vietnam, General Momyer also concerned himself with the designation of the units under his command.
 The movement of units to and from Vietnam left TAC with a mixed force.
 Some of its organizations had long and honorable tactical traditions.
-Others used a provisional, four-digit, command-controlled designations that gave them no history or traditions.
-General Momyer therefore directed the TAC planning staff to replace the provisional four-digit designations with those of units that had a combat record dating from either World War 11 or Korea.
+Others used a four-digit, command-controlled designations that gave them no history or traditions.
+General Momyer therefore directed the TAC planning staff to replace the four-digit designations with those of units that had a combat record dating from either World War II or Korea.
 He also directed the staff to "retain illustrious AFCON designators for the active tactical forces."
 This policy, plus the training demands caused by the war in Vietnam, led to the 1st Fighter Wing's return to Tactical Air Command in October 1970.